EmilStenstrom/django-components/README.md

 </div>
 ```

 You may be tempted to combine implicit fills with explicit `fill` tags.
 This will not work.
-The following component template will raise an error when compiled.
+The following component template will raise an error when rendered.

 ```htmldjango
 {# DON'T DO THIS #}